sv1jsb/r2dino/README.md

 This RTC module is communicating via an I2C connection with Arduino.
 The default I2C implementation uses A4 for SDA and A4 for SCL.

 #### Buzzer
-Buxxer is connected directly to D10 and uses its PWM output capabilities.
+Buzzer is connected directly to D10 and uses its PWM output capabilities.

 #### Fire button
 Is a standard tact switch connected to D3.
 D3 is used to make r2d2 fire its laser and also select a highlighted menu entry.